-- 3.20.
-An application for authorization from the SFC to hold excess positions may be submitted by the following persons: - (1) where authorization is sought under Section 4B, either: - (a) the person acting as principal for the account(s) for which the authorization is sought; or - (b) a person who acts as an agent for the principal; - (2) where authorization is sought under Sections 4C and 4D, the Exchange Participant concerned; and - (3) where authorization is sought under Section 4E, the asset manager concerned. - 3.21.
-In the case of an authorization sought under Sections 4C and 4D, although the application must be submitted by the Exchange Participant concerned, the SFC will not dictate which members of its group should take the excess positions and hence need authorization.
-However, where any member of a group is authorized to hold or control excess positions in respect of a particular contract, the SFC will normally expect all of its holdings in that contract (i.e. not just the excess positions) to be carried through the Exchange Participant.
-It follows therefore that the Exchange Participant will in any event need to be authorized under Sections 4C and 4D of the Rules. - 3.22.
-All applications to the SFC should be made in writing to the Supervision of Markets Division of the SFC.
-Applications may be made on the basis of an immediate need, or in advance in anticipation of prospective needs based on past experience. - 3.23.
+- 3.15.
+An application for authorization from the SFC to hold excess positions may be submitted by the following persons: - (1) where authorization is sought under Section 4(5), either: - (a) the person acting as principal for the account(s) for which the authorization is sought; or - (b) a person who acts as an agent for the principal; and - (2) where authorization is sought under Section 4(6), the Exchange Participant concerned. - 3.16.
+In the case of an authorization under Section 4(6), although the application must be submitted by the Exchange Participant concerned, the SFC will not dictate which members of its group should take the excess positions and hence need authorization.
+However, where any member of a group is authorized to hold or control excess positions in respect of a particular contract, the SFC will normally expect all of its holdings in that contract (ie not just the excess positions) to be carried through the

+- Exchange Participant.
+It follows therefore that the Exchange Participant will in any event need to be authorized under section 4(6) of the Rules. - 3.17.
+The application should be made in writing to the Supervision of Markets Division of the SFC.
+Applications may be made on the basis of an immediate client request, or in advance in anticipation of clients' prospective needs based on past experience. - 3.18.
 There is no prescribed format for the application.
 It can be a letter or any written document supported by reasons and/or supporting documents for the application.
-The application must be approved by the SFC before positions in the relevant futures contracts or stock options contracts may be increased above the prescribed limit.

-- 3.24.
-In the case of an application for authorization under Section 4C, the SFC will require the applicant to provide the following information: - (a) a description of the nature of positions held or controlled (including transactions in other related markets which are an integral part of the entire portfolio); - (b) a full and complete explanation of the needs for holding or controlling excess positions and how the excess positions will be used to support the business of the relevant Exchange Participant and (if applicable) the affiliate and such explanation to include: - the nature and size of the positions established, or to be established, in connection with the excess positions for which authorization is sought, and on which market (e.g. OTC market, overseas exchange markets) such positions have been, or will be executed; - an estimate of the maximum level of the excess positions intended to be established; and - the estimated duration of holding or controlling the excess positions. - (c) details of the relevant Exchange Participant's and (if applicable) the affiliate's or their holding company's financial position, such information to be sufficient to demonstrate that the Exchange Participant or affiliate or their holding company meets the adequate financial capability requirement and should normally include at least its latest annual audited financial statements or information on its credit rating (if any); - (d) details of the relevant Exchange Participant's internal control procedures and risk management systems, such information to be sufficient to demonstrate that the Exchange Participant has effective internal control procedures and risk management systems to manage the potential risks arising from the excess positions, and should normally include at least the following: - (i) a brief summary of the risk management policies and procedures that will be adopted to monitor and address the key risks connected with the excess positions (such as market risk, concentration risk, etc.), including: - the counterparty due diligence process that the Exchange Participant or its affiliate (as the case may be) will use when assessing the counterparty risk of clients who are, or will be, provided with client facilitation services by the Exchange Participant or its affiliate in relation to the excess positions held or controlled by it
+The application must be approved by the SFC before positions in the relevant futures contracts or stock options contracts may be increased above the prescribed limit. - 3.19.
+The SFC will normally require the applicant to provide at least the following information in support of the application: - (1) a description of the nature of positions held or controlled (including transactions in other related markets which are an integral part of the entire portfolio); - (2) a full and complete explanation of the needs for holding or controlling excess positions and (in the case of an application for authorization under Section 4(6)) how the excess positions will be used to support the business of the relevant Exchange Participant and (if applicable) the affiliate; and such explanation to include: - (a) the nature and size of the positions established, or to be established, in connection with the excess position for which authorization is sought ("related positions"), and on which market (e.g. OTC market, overseas exchange markets) such positions have been, or will be, executed; - (b) an estimate of the maximum level of the excess positions intended to be established; - (c) the estimated duration of holding or controlling the excess positions; - (3) in the case of an application for authorization under Section 4(6), details of: - (a) the relevant Exchange Participant's and (if applicable) the affiliate's financial position, such information to be sufficient to demonstrate that the Exchange Participant or affiliate has adequate financial capability to cover the potential risks arising from the excess position10, and should normally include at least its latest annual audited accounts and information on its credit rating (if any);